-Iowa law authorizes trafficking-specific training for law enforcement.
+Iowa law mandates trafficking-specific training for law enforcement; however, officers are not statutorily required to receive ongoing in-service training on human trafficking.
 Pursuant to Iowa Code § 80B.11(1)(e) (Rules), e.
 Training standards on the subject of human trafficking, to include curricula on cultural sensitivity and the means to deal effectively and appropriately with trafficking victims.
 Such training shall encourage law enforcement personnel to communicate in the language of the trafficking victims.
-The course of instruction and training standards shall be developed by the director in consultation with the appropriate national and state experts in the field of human trafficking.24
+The course of instruction and training standards shall be developed by the director in consultation with the appropriate national and state experts in the field of human trafficking.33